richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_fromPurviewAPI.md

 * Click "**Test connection**" to confirm successful connection

 ### Step 4: Create Pipeline
+In this step, we will create a Pipeline and add Activities.

 Complete the following steps:
 * Open "**Synapse Studio**" and click the **Integrate** navigation icon